kelsedilla/minimal/index.md

 layout: default
 ---

-# Welcome to _Pycross: Picross Puzzels_
+# Welcome to _Pycross: Picross Puzzles_
 ### A picross game coded in Python

 ## What is Picross
-Picross is a puzzle game, sometimes known as nonograms or hanjie, in which the player solves clues to create a pixel art image as the final solution. _Pycross: Picross Puzzels_, is a simple picross game made for multiple players on one computer.
+Picross is a puzzle game, sometimes known as nonograms or hanjie, in which the player solves clues to create a pixel art image as the final solution. _Pycross: Picross Puzzles_, is a simple picross game made for multiple players on one computer.
 Each player solves the puzzle on their own, and their time is taken and added to a leaderboard for players to compare their times.
 ### How to solve a Picross puzzle
-For each row, and for each column, there are a list of numbers.
+For each row, and for each column, there is a list of numbers.
 These clues indicate the number of filled in, or 'on', spaces in each clump of filled in spaces.

 ![image](https://user-images.githubusercontent.com/53787940/236456617-d155d8f2-a2b6-40b3-b0c8-ec7c7d4ac5fe.png)